 When it comes to the story behind a cigar, much of the time it comes from the head of the company, but in the case of the Aladino Cameroon line, it comes from a cigar broker by the name of Tom Poehler.

-Poehler, who represents JRE Cigar Co. in Texas and the surrounding states, says the new line dates back to a cigar called the Camacho Select that was debuted in 2006.
+Poehler, who represents JRE Tobacco Co. in Texas and the surrounding states, says the new line dates back to a cigar called the Camacho Select that was debuted in 2006.
 Julio Eiroa had created the cigar when he and his family still owned the Camacho brand to be a different offering from the corojo-dominant cigars for which the brand was known.
 Specifically, it used Cameroon tobacco grown in Africa by the Meerapfel family.

 While the line received a fair amount of acclaim, it simply didn’t seem to capture the attention of smokers like the fuller-bodied corojo options in the line.